V-Abhishek/credit-risk/README.md

 <p> We have built PD, LGD and EAD models and combined them to calculate the Expected Loss of the entire portfolio (Lenders Club).</p>

 ---
+### Data

+Lenders Club Consumer Loan issued from 2007 to 2015 was used as the dataset for this project.
+You can download the data from [Kaggle](https://www.kaggle.com/datasets)

+---

 ### Project Structure